websdotcom/jwt-rsa-aws-custom-authorizer/README.md

 }
 ```

-An `Action` of `Allow` means the authorizer woulld have allowed the associated API call to the API Gateway if it contained your token.
+An `Action` of `Allow` means the authorizer would have allowed the associated API call to the API Gateway if it contained your token.

 ## Deployment